Isnubi/FeurBot/README.md

 **FeurBot** is a Discord bot developed in *Python* which provides multiples command for users of discord server.

+It contains some features like leveling, quiz, roleplay, etc.

 ## Dependencies

 FeurBot have been tested in a *3.7.3 Python environment*.